 As my esteemed colleague, Pauline Tesler told me, “the most significant variable affecting whether a divorce will be managed well or whether it will slide into high conflict litigation is who the parties select as their lawyers.
 Lawyers who understand the nature of human conflict and who aim to help people resolve it, right from the start, handle their cases entirely differently from lawyers who may have reasonably positive views of mediation, but who treat it as just another way of getting to a legal-template deal and who see their job as preparing for maximum measurable gain at trial.
 Family law clients are going to be distressed, angry, fearful, subject to spasms of vengeful intention and other dysfunctions.
 Their lives are coming unglued.
 Therefore, choosing the right attorney is one of the most important decisions a person can make.
 The lawyer needs to be able to hold up for the client an alternate possibility of working from hope rather than fear.
 You can lead a lawyer to consensual dispute resolution, but you can't make him or her into a facilitator of deep resolution without changing the lawyers' understanding of what it means to be a divorce lawyer, venturing into the sacred space of primary pair bonds unraveling.”

 If a client's philosophy differs from that of the attorney they retained, isn't it possible that the client will be dissatisfied with the ultimate outcome?
 Most certainly!
+After 21 years of practicing law, it is clear to me that the personality and philosophy of the attorneys involved has more impact with regard to the resolution being constructive or destructive than people seem to realize.
 Maybe the general public should stop hiring attorneys with whom they would not "break bread."
 In fact, the world might be a much better place if people considered such things.

 For all of these reasons, my free initial consultations are limited to discussions pertaining to my credentials, my philosophy regarding family law and the underlying reasons for that philosophy, and general information regarding the different processes available for handling family law matters.